rug-cit-hpc/league-of-robots/README.md

    ```

 3. Configure Ansible settings including the vault.
-   * To create (a new) secrets.yml:
-     Generate and encrypt the passwords for the various OpenStack components.
-     ```bash
-     ./generate_secrets.py
-     ansible-vault --vault-password-file=.vault_pass.txt encrypt secrets.yml
-     ```
-     The encrypted secrets.yml can now safely be committed.
-     The `.vault_pass.txt` file is in the .gitignore and needs to be transfered in a secure way.

-   * To use use an existing encrypted secrets.yml add .vault_pass.txt to the root folder of this repo
+   * It is recommended to use an ansible.cfg similar to the one below.
-     and create in the same location ansible.cfg using the following template:
      ```[defaults]
-     inventory = hosts
+     inventory = <my_cluster>_hosts.ini
      stdout_callback = debug
      forks = 20
      vault_password_file = .vault_pass.txt